-◆ Recommend that a condition for receiving and retaining a VR license is that the owner is required to provide an e-mail address for each of the following: Owner; local contact; property manager; tax reporting.
-In addition the following information is required for local contact: name and phone number for the owner and local contact.
+- Recommend that a condition for receiving and retaining a VR license is that the owner is required to provide current e-mail address for each of the following: Owner; local contact; property manager; tax reporting.
+In addition the current information is required for local contact: name and phone number for the owner and local contact. - ◆ Recommend an effective date of Nov.
+1, 2017. - A few properties claim they are not renting homes while a steady flow of different vehicles and people arrive and depart every week.